llmspy/lumenfall/README.md

 ## How it works

 This extension registers Lumenfall as an image generation provider inside llmspy.
-When you set `LUMENFALL_API_KEY`, the extension auto-registers on startup - no `llms.json` config needed.
+You need to add it to your `~/.llms/llms.json` providers and set the `LUMENFALL_API_KEY` environment variable.

 ```
 llms --out image "prompt" -m <any-lumenfall-model>